 Talking about self-harming or suicide/suicidal ideation.
 Expressing feelings of failure, uselessness or loss of hope, Self-loathing and expressing a wish to punish themselves, signs of low self-esteem, such as blaming themselves for any problems or thinking they’re not good enough for something.

-Changes in eating/sleeping habits, increased isolation from friends/family, changes in activity and mood, e.g., more aggressive/withdrawn than usual, lowering of academic grades, becoming socially withdrawn Wearing long sleeves, tights/leggings, trousers even in hot weather.
+Changes in eating/sleeping habits, increased isolation from friends/family, changes in activity and mood, e.g., more aggressive or withdrawn than usual, lowering of academic grades, becoming socially withdrawn.
+Wearing long sleeves, tights/leggings, and trousers even in hot weather.
 Cuts, scratches or burns that may not be accidental.
 Changes in appearance, sudden /drastic weight loss/gain.
 Signs of depression, such as low mood, tearfulness or a lack of motivation or interest in anything.
 Signs they have been pulling out their hair.
 Bandages on their arm.

 Tired, trouble sleeping, loss of appetite, tummy ache and feeling sick from anxiety and worry.